Domestic Competition By-laws

 2. It is a condition of entry that the manager and coach provide a working with children check number and date of birth on the IWB Team Entry Form if they are associated with children under the age of 18.

-3. Entries will only be accepted if signed by a responsible adult who is prepared to act as team manager.
+3. Entries will only be accepted if signed by a responsible adult who is prepared to act as team manager or Coach.
 These signatories shall be held responsible for the conduct of the team.
-An adult party acting as manager and/or coach must attend each game and be located in the bench area for the duration of the game.

-4. Teams may nominate a maximum of 10 players per team.
+4. Teams may nominate a maximum of 9 players per team to ensure player experience is positive.

 5. Any late player nominations must be registered (as per by-law 4.1) and listed on a Team Addition/Deletion form before taking the court.
 At the discretion of IWB and its officials new players may be allowed to play if they: